-Guilty or not guilty?
+Is President Johnson guilty or not guilty?

-The trial was over, and in May it was time to vote.
+The trial was over, and in May, it was time to vote.
 36 votes were needed to remove the president.
-Since 45 senators were Republicans he could very well be expelled.
+Since 45 senators were Republicans, he could very well be expelled.

 But only 35 senators voted “guilty.”
 Johnson was acquitted.

 He remained the president until his term expired the following March.
-Five years later, in 1874, he ran for senate and won.
+Five years later, in 1874, he ran for Senate and won.

 They thought his removal would set a nasty constitutional precedent for the young country -the U.S. was less than 100 years old.
-If the president was removed, from then on every time that the House disagreed with him on policy they would remove him.
+If the president was removed, from then on, every time that the House disagreed with the president on policy, they would remove him.
 That would weaken the presidential chair and upset the balance of power between the Executive and Legislative branches.

 The next president, Ulysses Grant -who had briefly been Secretary of War under Johnson-, tried to repeal the Tenure of Office Act during his first month in office in 1869.
-He could not, but he amended it: the President could freely dismiss a member of his cabinet, and Congress could not reinstate him.
+He could not, but he amended it: the president could freely dismiss a member of his cabinet, and Congress could not reinstate him.
 They simply had the power to confirm or not the new appointee.

 2. Richard Nixon’s aaalmost impeachment.
 1974.

-Watergate, the gift that keeps on giving
+Richard Nixon’s Watergate, the gift that keeps on giving

-On June 17, 1972 five burglars were caught breaking in into the Democratic National Committee headquarters, which were located in the Watergate building in Washington DC.
+On June 17, 1972, five burglars were caught breaking in into the Democratic National Committee headquarters.
+The headquarters were located in the Watergate building in Washington DC.

 Shortly after the arrest, the burglars and two members of the Re-Election Committee, Howard Hunt and Gordon Liddy, were indicted for the break-in.
-And by January 1973 they had all been sentenced to prison.
+And by January 1973, they had all been sentenced to prison.

 A conspiracy theorist’s paradise: everyone is involved